BrownCSCI1230/lab07_terrain/README.md

 <p align="center">
 <img src="readmeImages/image11.png" width="400">
 </p>
-(TODO different image or is this fine?, ideally have some more information here)

 Start by considering a vertex $P$ surrounded by its eight neighbors $n_0$ through $n_7$.
 Begin by grouping the vertices in triangles such that all triangles have a corner in $P$, this creates triangles of the following form $(P, n_i, n_{i+1})$.